nkavadias/nkavadias.github.io/_posts/23-10-23-Does-the-best-evidence-rule-apply-in-Australia.md

 #### The Best Evidence Rule

-The best evidence rule is a common law principle that dates back to 18th Century Enland in a case called [Omychund v Barker (1745) 26 ER 15](https://vlex.co.uk/vid/omychund-v-barker-804436045).
+The best evidence rule is a common law principle that dates back to 18th Century England in a case called [Omychund v Barker (1745) 26 ER 15](https://vlex.co.uk/vid/omychund-v-barker-804436045).
 Lord Harwicke stated that no evidence was admissible unless it was the _"best nature will allow"_.
 Later cases use this [obiter](https://en.wikipedia.org/wiki/Obiter_dictum) to mean that only originals were admissible as evidence.
 This rule applied to documents, which, back then, were copied by hand, a process with a significant chance of introducing error or fraud.

 #### The United States: The Common Law Approach